kimsyna/hallyu-chain/README.md

 ## Structure

 - `index.html`: Single-page layout introducing the protocol, technology and token model, with sections for the Team, Corporate Identity, and Whitepaper.
+- `frontend/`: React-based frontend offering a dynamic version of the site.
+See [frontend/README.md](frontend/README.md) for details.
 - Icon-driven lists and a new resources section provide quick links to the whitepaper, GitHub repository and community channels.
 - Navigation within the page is handled through in-page anchors.